cantaro86/hpc-user-guide/appunti-HPC.md

 This module uses the same `pytorch-2.5.1` virtual environment as Anaconda.
 Modules based on Anaconda virtual environments follow a naming convention of the type `<environment_name>-conda`.

 This means that at the moment there are the following modules:
-`pytorch-conda`, `sglang-conda`, `ultralytics-conda`.
+`pytorch-conda`, `ultralytics-conda`.

 You can list all the available modules with

 ```